google/lovefield/docs/spec/00_intro.md

 generic query engines.
 The goal of Lovefield is to fill in that gap.

 ## Basic Assumptions
-* Lovefield is designed to handle database whose dataset is smaller than X (current bound is 2GB) but large enough to need a structural query engine.
+* Lovefield is designed to handle database whose data set is smaller than X (current bound is 2GB) but large enough to need a structural query engine.
 * Lovefield will be delivered in the form of JavaScript initially.
 * Lovefield will polyfill features that require browser support when possible.